NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 For the casual reader, 12 thousand-odd words frivolously reduced to less than 1000 characters leaves:

-Four most important results:
+Five most important results:
 - More involvement in EA is positively, but not significantly, correlated with better mental health.
 - Having a mental health condition is very strongly correlated with thinking that providing mental health resources to EAs is likely to be effective.
 - The impact of mental conditions is large.
 Among our 303 respondents, 1 758 hours of work were lost because of mental illness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.
 - Providing information about already existing resources seems more promising than directly providing resources such as therapy.

 Three most important actionables:
-- Have someone from EA France write up how their *Feeling Good* reading group goes.
 - Incorporate a mental health section to the annual EA Survey to figure out the extent of mental health selection effects in EA.
 - Compile a list of mental health resources useful to EAs, and let EAs know it exists.
+- Have someone from EA France write up how their *Feeling Good* reading group goes.

 ## Index: